Optimizing Prompts for Text-to-Image Generation: Experiments

-\paragraph{Reinforcement learning can further boost the reward value.} As shown in Table~\ref{tbl:aesthetic_ratio}, reinforcement learning brings 24\% and 71\% average improvements on in-domain and out-of-domain data.
-Reinforcement learning in our method is supposed to perform better on out-of-domain data through explorations.
+\paragraph{Reinforcement learning can further boost the reward value.} Reinforcement learning in our method is supposed to perform better on out-of-domain data through explorations.
 To quantify its effect, we compute the ratio of reward improvements after fine-tuning and reinforcement learning.
-In-domain prompts from DiffusionDB are very similar to the data we used in supervised fine-tuning, so reward improvements are relatively saturated in the first stage and improvements of reinforcement learning on them are correspondingly smaller.
+As shown in Table~\ref{tbl:aesthetic_ratio}, reinforcement learning brings 31\%, 24\%, and 71\% average improvements on in-domain main content from Lexica, DiffusionDB, and out-of-domain COCO data.
+In-domain prompts are very similar to the data we used in supervised fine-tuning, so reward improvements are relatively saturated in the first stage and improvements of reinforcement learning on them are correspondingly smaller.
 Oppositely, out-of-domain data such as COCO captions are more similar to user input and unseen during the first stage.
-The policy must learn to adapt better to new domains through exploration, so their improvements on these prompts are more obvious.
-It indicates that given appropriate human queries, reinforcement learning can optimize them to adapt to different domains and boost reward improvements.
+The policy must learn to adapt better to new domains through exploration, so their improvements on these prompts are more prominent.
+Surprisingly, although in-domain Lexica prompts and their augmentations are not used, reinforcement learning still exhibits better generalization capability on them.
+The boost is remarkable on those prompts that fine-tuning cannot optimize well (43\% on rephrasings of main content and 127\% on rephrasings of target prompt).
+These results suggest that given appropriate human queries, reinforcement learning can optimize them to adapt to different domains and boost reward improvements.

+To further demonstrate the effectiveness of our framework, we also present the results of our model on Stable Diffusion v1.5 in Appendix~\ref{app:sdv1.5}, comparisons with the heuristic baseline in Appendix~\ref{app:heuristic_baseline} and the results on different categories and lengths of prompts in Appendix~\ref{app:category_length}.

-\subsection{Human Evaluation}
+\subsection{Human evaluation}